Artist: Leonardo Radicchi’s Arcadia Trio feat. Robin Eubanks

 Ferdinando Romano (double bass) and Giovanni Paolo Liguori (drums) complete the lineup.

-More about Leonardo Radicchi
+More info: Leonardo Radicchi (bio)

 Leonardo Radicchi is a saxophone player and composer.
 He graduated from the Berklee College of Music in Boston, of which he was Student Ambassador with his band Creative Music Front.